Kingdom Hearts – released on Playstation 2 in 2002, developed by Square Enix

 The game has been a huge commercial success for Square and Disney, leading to several sequels and spin offs, as well as a seemingly endless number of high definition remakes looking to build on its appeal for more than a decade and a half.

-Yet as the story expanded to cover a growing faction of soulless villains and worlds embracing more recent and obscure Disney hits like Pirates of the Caribbean and Tron, the inclusion of these films felt more often like fan service, rather than a valid narrative device.
+Yet as the story expanded to cover a growing faction of soulless villains and worlds embracing more recent or obscure Disney hits such as Pirates of the Caribbean and Tron Legacy, the inclusion of these films felt more often like fan service, rather than a valid narrative device.

 Captain Jack Sparrow’s inclusion in later games was more for the character’s popularity than any exploration of his foibles.